Air Squat

 Follow these step-by-step instructions to perform Air Squat with proper form and technique.

-Stand with your feet shoulder-width apart and toes slightly pointed out.
+Stand with your feet shoulder-width apart, toes pointed slightly outward.

-Lower down until your thighs are parallel to the floor or as low as you can comfortably go.
+Lower your body until your thighs are parallel to the floor, or as deep as comfortable, keeping your chest upright.

-Press through your heels to stand back up to the starting position.
+Drive through your heels to push yourself back up to the starting standing position, squeezing your glutes at the top.

 Secondary Muscles